 Asset class Depreciation rate

 General building 5%

 Factory building 10%

 Furniture and fittings 10%

 Office equipment 10%

-Machinery and plant (general) 20%
+Machinery and plant (general) 10%

 Machinery and plant (specific)

-Motor vehicles for hire 24%
+Motor vehicles for hire 20%

-Motor vehicles not for hire 20%
+Motor vehicles not for hire 10%

-Computer and computer equipment 30%
+Computer and computer equipment 25%

-Bangladeshi-made computer software 50%
+Amortisation of Bangladeshi-made computer software 20%

-Imported computer software 10%
+Amortisation of imported computer software 10%

-2) Initial depreciation: against any newly constructed building, or any newly installed machinery or plant used by taxpayers for the purpose of business:
+- 2) Initial depreciation: against any newly constructed building, or any newly installed machinery or plant used by taxpayers for business:

-i) Building: 10% of the cost
+- i) Building: 10% of the cost

-ii) Machinery or plant: 25% of the cost
+- ii) Machinery or plant: 25% of the cost

-As discussed earlier, depreciation is allowed as an admissible expense pursuant to the Third Schedule of ITO.
-However, currently, the Third Schedule does not prescribe any rate of depreciation/amortization allowance in respect of leased assets.
-Under such circumstances amortization claimed in the books of a taxpayer is likely to be disallowed by the tax authority.
+As discussed earlier, depreciation is an admissible expense under the Third Schedule of ITA.
+However, the Third Schedule does not prescribe any depreciation/amortisation allowance rate for leased assets.
+Under such circumstances, amortisation claimed in a taxpayer's books is considered inadmissible.

-Any residual allowance may be carried forward to following years until the entire amount of allowance on this account is adjusted against profits if a taxpayer does not have sufficient income to offset the depreciation allowance in the given year.
+Any residual allowance may be carried forward to the following years until the entire allowance on this account is adjusted against profits if a taxpayer has insufficient income to offset the depreciation allowance in the given year.

-Gains or losses on disposal of asset: The gain will be considered income for the year in cases when proceeds exceed written down value ("WDV") but the gain does not exceed the difference between original cost and WDV.
+Gains or losses on asset disposals: The gain will be considered income for the year when proceeds exceed the written down value ("WDV"), but the gain does not exceed the difference between the original cost and WDV.